Ph: 00971 4313 2843

 • Staff tend to be highly trained and willing to spend more time educating prospects who walk in.

-• Jewellery bought from these brands is usually very exclusive and hence likely to not be found on many other fiancées fingers.
+• Jewellery bought from these luxury brands is usually very exclusive and hence likely to not be found on many other fiancées fingers.

 • As these are premium brands, you can be fairly certain that you are not going to be scammed (although always buy a diamond ring that has an independent laboratory report).